Explanting After Reconstruction

 Breast cancer and subsequent breast implant illness survivors repeatedly express they were not informed of the possible negative health affects of either saline or silicone breast implants, the multiple surgeries involved going forward with reconstruction, nor were they provided other essential information to enable proper informed consent before they decided to reconstruct with breast implants.
 Most express that had they been provided the long list of possible risks and other complications, they would never have chosen reconstruction for themselves.
 These women commonly feel they were too quickly steered toward breast implants, or another type of flap reconstruction (that also sometimes includes implants), and never provided the option to “go flat.”
 Many women who had expressed the desire to go flat often say they were dissuaded or discouraged from doing so.
 Another common theme is the pressure and rapid pace by which these reconstruction decisions are required to be made, in the middle of a life-altering diagnosis, without the time to carefully consider all options.

-We realize these women need special resources such as a list of surgeons who are experienced in both explanting reconstruction after mastectomy and also at proper chest wall reconstruction, or flat closure, if they choose to go flat.
+We realize these women need special resources such as a list of surgeons who are experienced in both explanting reconstruction after mastectomy and also at proper chest wall reconstruction, or aesthetic flat closure, if they choose to go flat.
 This list is currently being compiled as more and more women from this population are explanting to FLAT.

 Below are some resources we have to support women explanting their breast implants placed following reconstruction for breast cancer related surgeries.